chandrakala0104/sales-profits-dashboard-using-excel/README.md

 # sales-profits-dashboard-using-excel
-## kip's for dashboard

-total sales
-total profit
-profit by years column chat
-sales by subcategory
-count customer name by year(remove duplicates) donor chat sales by states top 5 customers profit sales by month add dolor symbol for  amount

-in dashboard
-title is sales and profit dashboard and one icon for your
 # Abstract

     The Sales Performance Dashboard is designed to provide a clear and interactive view of sales and profit trends.
 It helps management analyze overall performance, customer distribution, and regional growth.
 The dashboard focuses on identifying top-performing products, customers, and states while tracking profit and sales trends over time.

 ## Process

 # Data Collection:

     Sales data containing order date, customer details, product subcategories, state, sales, and profit values was collected and cleaned.

 # Data Preparation: